roman-milk/roman-milk.github.io/hurricane-gina.md

  "I'm going the speed limit."
 I told her.
 We were on a little used highway on the outskirts of town, and it was pretty deserted.

  "C'mon, Matt.
 Live a little."
 Gina said, "Please, for me?"
 She added with a little pout.
 I stepped on the pedal and sped up to ten miles over the limit.
-Report_Story #3